colasama/SlimeVR-Tracker-ESP-For-5akura1/README.md

+## About my modification
+Enables this firmware to work directly with XYZ axis aligned SlimeVR trackers with MPU6500/6050 attached magnetometer, For reference you can use [this PCB](https://github.com/tianrui233/SlimeVR-PCB-KitKat)

 # SlimeVR Tracker firmware for ESP

 Firmware for ESP8266 / ESP32 microcontrollers and different IMU sensors to use them as a vive-like trackers in VR.